* STOXX 600 down 1.5 percent

 The VSTOXX, a gauge of European investor anxiety, jumped to its highest in a week.

-German commercial broadcaster Prosiebensat fell as much as 13 percent after flagging a weaker outlook for advertising in the third quarter, the third cut in advertising guidance this year according to Deutsche Bank analysts.
+German commercial broadcaster Prosiebensat fell as much as 13 percent to a near three-year low after flagging a weaker outlook for advertising in the third quarter, the third cut in advertising guidance this year according to Deutsche Bank analysts.

 "The most direct negative read-through is for German peer RTL," said analysts at the German bank.